AlexBdx/secScraper/README.md

 ![company_view](Pictures/company_view.png)

+However, the metrics seem to change a lot in the above picture.
+Why?
+Because there are two ways to compare reports:
+1. Quarterly comparisons, which means that twice a year a 10-K/10-Q comparison happens (that's what happens in the above picture).
+2. Yearly comparisons, which means that a 10-K is always compared to a 10-K & the same for 10-Qs.

 ### Portfolio view
 In the portfolio view, the company have been grouped by quintiles of similarity scores.
 Q1 is the portfolio of companies with the lowest similarity scores for a given metric, and Q5 the portfolio of companies with the highest similarity scores.
 Stocks are kept in the portfolio for one quarter, then all of them are sold, a tax is applied, and the new portfolio is purchased.